cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Features:**

 - Commands which precede assertions will now look downstream at those assertions and not resolve until their subject's state passes all ssertions.
 Previously this was **sort of** implemented using *Command Options* and the `eventually` flag, but now this is the default ehavior. *Command Options* only worked on DOM-based subjects, and now the new assertion verification works on everything else (including RL-based commands, etc).
 What this means is that Cypress can predict what you are requesting and automatically modifies its behavior until his state is reached.
 This prevents test brittleness / random test flake.
-Additionally this removes ever having to use [`cy.wait(Number)`](https://on.cypress.io/api/wait) or `cy.wait(Function)` (though this is still a valid command).
+Additionally this removes ever having to use {% url `cy.wait(Number)` wait %} or `cy.wait(Function)` (though this is still a valid command).
 As a side effect, you will now see commands + heir assertions in the spinning pending blue state.
 When assertions fail their associated command also fails at the same time.
-This visually epresents the coupling between these two concepts.
-Another side effect is that `timeout` options do not need to be provided on the succeeding ssertions, and can instead just be provided on the proceeding command.
-All of the coupled assertions will automatically be retried to the aximum `timeout` setting.
+This visually represents the coupling between these two concepts.
+Another side effect is that `timeout` options do not need to be provided on the succeeding assertions, and can instead just be provided on the proceeding command.
+All of the coupled assertions will automatically be retried to the maximum `timeout` setting.
 Fixes [#43](https://github.com/cypress-io/cypress/issues/43).
-- Action commands will now insert an artificial delay after resolving to enable modern JavaScript frameworks time to *flush* their run loops. napshots are delayed until after the action, resulting in more accurate snapshots because JavaScript frameworks would not process these DOM vents until `N` milliseconds after they occurred.
-This has the unfortunate side effect of *decreasing* performance by about *5-10%* but the nd result is that it is much easier to debug and Cypress is less prone to flake caused by modern JavaScript frameworks.
-This change comes fter collecting many data points and this was one of the easiest changes that help reduce flake.
-For users that don't use the latest and reatest JavaScript frameworks, this action delay can be reduced through `cypress.json` which may speed up large test suites.
+- Action commands will now insert an artificial delay after resolving to enable modern JavaScript frameworks time to *flush* their run loops. snapshots are delayed until after the action, resulting in more accurate snapshots because JavaScript frameworks would not process these DOM vents until `N` milliseconds after they occurred.
+This has the unfortunate side effect of *decreasing* performance by about *5-10%* but the and result is that it is much easier to debug and Cypress is less prone to flake caused by modern JavaScript frameworks.
+This change comes after collecting many data points and this was one of the easiest changes that help reduce flake.
+For users that don't use the latest and greatest JavaScript frameworks, this action delay can be reduced through `cypress.json` which may speed up large test suites.
 - Aliasing custom commands now intelligently figures out where to apply the alias without being specified inside of the actual custom command.
-- The algorithm for replaying aliased commands is now much more accurate, handles stale element references better, and will not replay ommands which have a side effect (like action commands).
-The end result is Cypress will now almost always find the desired element by etermining the minimum number of re-queries and is not susceptible to stale element references.
-Additionally using assertions on aliased lements now works (where previously using a *Command Option* on an alias would just be ignored.
-This was crazy difficult to implement but hould be 100% solid.
+- The algorithm for replaying aliased commands is now much more accurate, handles stale element references better, and will not replay commands which have a side effect (like action commands).
+The end result is Cypress will now almost always find the desired element by determining the minimum number of re-queries and is not susceptible to stale element references.
+Additionally using assertions on aliased elements now works (where previously using a *Command Option* on an alias would just be ignored.
+This was crazy difficult to implement but should be 100% solid.
 Fixes [#36](https://github.com/cypress-io/cypress/issues/36).
-- Assertions which actually produced 2 assertions (under the hood) such as `should('have.attr', 'href', '/users/1')` will now only log the 2nd ssertion, unless the first fails.
+- Assertions which actually produced 2 assertions (under the hood) such as `should('have.attr', 'href', '/users/1')` will now only log the 2nd assertion, unless the first fails.
 - Previously using `eventually.have.length` was impossible (and this would throw an error), but now this works as you'd expect with the default `should('have.length')`.

 **Bugfixes:**